-The arrangement has seen Pure grow in six years from launch to offering the servicing facility for one of the biggest building societies.
 “If Nationwide can go out and spend the money on marketing it will be massive.
 They’ve got a serious proposition, said one of the attendees.

 Nationwide gives advice and Pure looks after the valuation.
 Nationwide launched a whole later life proposition including equity release.

 “The figures they want to achieve, if they do, will blow other equity release lenders out of the market.
 They have the reach and the trusted brand.”

 And so the debate went on into the night, with cocktails and one of the most memorable and glamorous hot salted caramel and chocolate bombe desserts available in the South West.

 Jon Keast, Age Partnership

 Mark Stallard, House and Holiday Homes Mortgages

 Chris Flowers, Pure Retirement (hosts)